 Economics equips students with the skills and confidence to explore how consumers, producers and governments interact in markets nationally and internationally.
-Year 9 will provide a well-rounded introduction to this subject, from understanding the important role of employees, money, trade, central banks and governments; to recognising how countries can grow and improve their living standards.
+Year 10 will provide further knowledge on this subject, from understanding the important role of employees, money, trade, central banks and governments; to recognising how countries can grow and improve their living standards.